tinzzyli/tinzzyli.github.io/_projects/1_project.md

 </div>

 <div class="caption">
     The same layout with three different actions suggested by DQN.
-It is observed that the agent fails, but it is not due to imprecision.
+It is observed that the agent fails, but it is not due to imprecision(Blue dots denote a success attempt, red dots denote a failed attempt).
 </div>

 For the object grasping task investigation, experiments conducted within the Bulletarm robotic framework demonstrated that the effect of a given action on the environment is deterministic.
 Moreover, it was observed that the boundaries between success and failure within the action space are non-robust.